No Greater Love than This

 You can listen to me read this essay:

 This is the 3rd in my series of “Inspirational Essays,” which I am now publishing once a month.
-Please consider becoming a paid subscriber to join this community of thoughtful readers and listeners.
-Everyone is welcome to read the first part of this essay.

 One-time or recurring donations can now be made at Ko-Fi